 The CX-3 feels a bit like a Mazda 2 that’s wearing stilts – its cabin is almost identical and it’s just as fun to drive but it’s ever so slightly more practical

 You can get the Mazda CX-3 with one diesel and two petrol engines.
-The 120hp 2.0-litre petrol is best if you spend most time pottering around town – it’s quieter than the diesel and will return around 40mpg in real-world conditions (compared with Mazda’s claimed 47.9mpg).
-The smaller 1.5-litre diesel is a better bet if you do lots of motorway miles.
-It’ll return around 60mpg and has just about enough puff to keep up with fast-moving traffic on the motorway.
+The 120hp 2.0-litre petrol is best if you spend most time pottering around town – it’s quieter than the diesel and will return a claimed 47.9mpg.
+The smaller 1.8-litre diesel is a better bet if you do lots of motorway miles.
+It’ll return around 62mpg and has just about enough puff to keep up with fast-moving traffic on the motorway.

 The Mazda CX-3 is relatively easy to see out of too, thanks to its raised driving position, but the small rear windows can make parking a tad tricky.
 You’ll feel bumps in the road a little more in the Mazda than in a Citroen C4 Cactus too, but it’s reasonably quiet at motorway speeds and much more fun to drive than most small SUVs.